Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 }
 ```

-- you will see index,but it's not advised if the list is changing
+- you will see index, but it's not advised if the list is changing
+- As the below approach is not recommanded when we know that the list will change in the future

 ```js
 function BookList() {